-The 23th of February marks the arrival of the Ibiza Carnival, filling streets, pubs, bars and bars full of music, colour and fun.
+The 8th of February marks the arrival of the Ibiza Carnival, filling streets, pubs, bars and bars full of music, colour and fun.
 We’re here to lay out the 5 keys to having your best Carnival de Ibiza yet.

-El Jueves Lardero (Dijous Llarder) is the official kick start to Carnival de Ibiza (This year falling on the 23th of February).
+El Jueves Lardero (Dijous Llarder) is the official kick start to Carnival de Ibiza (This year falling on the 8th of February).
 El Jueves Lardero also sees the Mariol contest being celebrated.
 The contestants dress themselves up in every manner of vintage clothing, to later parade around the city showing off their wares, to be in with a chance of emerging as the champ.
 There are a number of categories to participate in: Best Float, Best Group, Best school Group, Best neighbourhood association, Best adult, and Best child.

-On Saturday the 4th of March from 11 pm they will be celebrating San Antonio’s most famous costume competition: Carnawest (the carnaval of the west end).
+On Saturday the 10th of February from 11 pm they will be celebrating San Antonio’s most famous costume competition: Carnawest (the carnival of the west end).
 Anyone over the age of 18 can participate, with a chance of winning different prizes.
-If you wish to compete, you need to sign up at any one of the organising establishments (Dune, La Noche, Casanova, Bar Colón, Chicago, La sirenita).
+If you wish to participate, you need to sign up at any one of the organising establishments (Dune, La Noche, Casanova, Bar Colón, Chicago, La Sirenita, Entice, Black Pearl, Xtreme rock, El Reencuentro.).
 Each bar puts forward a judge who will rate participants.
 Minimum entry fee.

-Burying the Sardine
+5 Burying the Sardine

 Original text by: Alba Garcia